© Fraser and Fraser 2022. All rights reserved.

 For potential and actual beneficiaries and family members we may hold:

-We use these personal data for the purposes of our legitimate interests as a probate and genealogical research company and in support of the legitimate interests of potential beneficiaries.
+We use the above personal data for the purposes of our legitimate interests as a probate and genealogical research company and in support of the legitimate interests of potential beneficiaries.
 Where beneficiaries are identified, we will also process data for the fulfilment of our contractual relationship with beneficiaries.

 We may share your personal data in order to identify and communicate with beneficiaries with instructing legal firms, executors or other relevant parties.